The Martial Compendium 5E

 Requires: A melee weapon held in one hand.

-As a Bonus Action, you can expend a superiority die on your turn to feint, choosing one creature within 5 feet of you as your target.
-You make a Slight of Hand test opposed by the creatures Insight test.
-If you succeed, you have Advantage on your attack rolls against that creature this turn.
-When the next attack on the same turn hits, add the superiority die to the attack's damage roll.
+As a Bonus Action, you can feint with an attack, choosing one creature within 5 feet of you as your target.
+It must make a Wisdom saving throw.
+If it fails, you have Advantage on your attack rolls against that creature this turn.

 Final Flourish